 6. A call to action – a clear call to action (CTA) is a vital part of any website.
-If you want people to buy your products or enquire about your services, you have to tell them how to do it.
+If you want people to buy your products or inquire about your services, you have to tell them how to do it.
 You have to make it easy for them.

 If you want customers to buy your products, add a CTA button saying ‘CLICK HERE’ or ‘SHOP NOW’.
 If you want them to get in touch to discuss the services you offer, add a contact form or a link to your email address and phone number.